Demonstrations mark case against Myanmar at U.N.'s World Court

-THE HAGUE (Reuters) - Hearings began on Tuesday at the International Court of Justice in The Hague, where Myanmar is accused of genocide against its minority Muslim Rohingya population during a 2017 military crackdown.
+THE HAGUE (Reuters) - Hearings are underway at the International Court of Justice in The Hague, where Myanmar is accused of genocide against its minority Muslim Rohingya population during a 2017 military crackdown.

-Gambia, which launched proceedings in November at the U.N.’s top court, asked the 17-member panel of judges to approve so-called provisional measures - an order instructing Myanmar to halt activities that could aggravate the case or harm the Rohingya people until the case is heard in full, possibly in 2020.
+Gambia, which initiated proceedings in November at the U.N.’s top court, asked the 17-member panel of judges to approve provisional measures - an order instructing Myanmar to halt activities that could aggravate the case or harm the Rohingya people until the case is heard in full, possibly in 2020.

+Myanmar leader Aung San Suu Kyi said in opening remarks the case should not be heard in The Hague.
+Denying genocide took place, she said Gambia’s allegations were “incomplete and misleading”.

-That request is expected to be ruled upon within weeks, but cases at the tribunal, also called the World Court, can take years to conclude in full.
+That request is expected to be ruled on within weeks, but cases at the tribunal, also called the World Court, can take years to conclude in full.

-Demonstrations were held on Tuesday in Myanmar, Bangladesh and outside the courtroom in the Netherlands, both for and against Aung San Suu Kyi, the country’s leader and a Nobel Peace laureate.
+Demonstrations are being held in Myanmar, Bangladesh and outside the courtroom in the Netherlands, both for and against Aung San Suu Kyi, the country’s leader and a Nobel Peace laureate.

 Here is a collection of quotes from people taking part:

+“Mother Suu went to the court to defend the truth.
+I also hope that the truth will be revealed.”

+Around 250 Suu Kyi supporters gathered outside the Peace Palace in The Hague, where they held photos of their leader and chanted: “We stand with you, Daw Aung San Suu Kyi.
+Mother Suu be healthy and be successful.”

-Moe Moe Hnin, 52, came from Belgium to support Suu Kyi:
+Cry Hlei Lian, 45, came from Yangon to support Aung San Suu Kyi:

-“Yes, military dictators have been committing human rights violations in the whole of Burma.
-You have to see them separately.
-It is not Burma, it is not the Burmese people or our religion.
-We are not racist.

-“Anyway, we stand for her.
-We are on her side.
-She stands for us.
-She stands for the whole of Burma.
-She stands for every religion, all the people of Burma.”
+“She comes here as a responsible leader and that’s why I am here to support her.
+Mother Suu is the only one who can lead the country to become peaceful and developed.
+We are neither denying or accepting genocide, but we support the stance of our mother Suu.”

+Human rights advocate Wai Wai Nu, speaking outside the court in The Hague, fought back tears as she spoke of her disappointment in Suu Kyi:

 Hamid Hossain, a Rohingya refugee in Cox’s Bazar, Bangladesh: